 It is important to confirm your point of impact does not significantly shift when changing magnification.
 As mentioned before, you may see SMALL amounts of shift (1 MOA or so) when utilizing a magnifier and red dot sight.
 Even with an LPVO you may see a small shift due to how you perceive the alignment of your sights on target, especially if you don’t have rock-solid shooting fundamentals, or your eye sight isn’t quite what it used to be.

 As a shooter, you should practice engaging targets at various distances on different magnification levels.
 You may be surprised to see you don’t always shoot better on high magnification.
-For instance, when I shoot B-8 bullseyes from a kneeling position at 50 yards, I generally don’t turn my magnification above 3x.
-When I turn it up to 6x, I find I am much more likely to throw shots due to the increased perception of sight movement.
+For instance, when we shoot B-8 bullseyes from a kneeling position at 50 yards, we generally don’t turn our magnification above 3x.
+When we turn it up to 6x, we find we are much more likely to throw shots due to the increased perception of sight movement.

 Magnified optics on a tactical carbine can provide a shooter a significant advantage in identifying and engaging targets in a variety of situations.
 By understanding the advantages offered by different sighting systems, as well as proper optic setup and relevant training, shooters can stretch the capabilities of their carbine while still maintaining a high-performing platform for CQB.

 Sound like your ideal setup?
 Check out our new Micro 3x Magnifier.